 This command will provide the status of each physical device hosted by the controller.
-It provides a list of device ID's, capacity, model numbers, status, and array attributes.
-Each device's status will be listed as one of the following: NORMAL, DISABLED, SPARE, RAID and BOOT.
+It lists device IDs, capacity, model numbers, status, and array attributes.
+Each device's status will be listed as one of the following: NORMAL, DISABLED, SPARE, RAID, and BOOT.